lauraz-15/react-fitme/README.md

 #### USER STORY: Nav Bar
-- As a user I can see the nav bar on all pages, so that I can easily navigate around the site and change pages Project Goal: #8
+- As a user I can see the nav bar on all pages, so that I can easily navigate around the site and change pages

+Project Goal: #8

 #### USER STORY: Routing
-- As a user I can navigate through pages quickly, so that can view content seamlessly without pages refreshing each time Project Goal: #8
+- As a user I can navigate through pages quickly, so that can view content seamlessly without pages refreshing each time

+Project Goal: #8

 #### USER STORY: Navigation: Conditional rendering
-- As a logged out user I can see sign in and sign up buttons, so that sign in/sign up Project Goal: #8
+- As a logged out user I can see sign in and sign up buttons, so that sign in/sign up

+Project Goal: #8

 #### USER STORY: Authentication - Refreshing access tokens
-- As a user I can maintain my logged-in status, so that I don't have to log on too often Project Goal: #8
+- As a user I can maintain my logged-in status, so that I don't have to log on too often

+Project Goal: #8

 #### USER STORY: Authentication - Logged in Status
-- As a user I can easily know if I am signed in or not, so that I can log on or off if I need to Project Goal: #8
+- As a user I can easily know if I am signed in or not, so that I can log on or off if I need to

+Project Goal: #8

 ### EPIC: Image

 #### USER STORY: Add Image
-- As a a logged in user I can capability, so that I can upload images on my account Project Goal: #2
+- As a a logged in user I can capability, so that I can upload images on my account

+Project Goal: #2

 #### USER STORY: Image Detail
-- As a a user I can view image details, so that I can see the image in larger size Project Goal: #1
+- As a a user I can view image details, so that I can see the image in larger size

+Project Goal: #1

 #### USER STORY: Edit function for images
-- As a logged in user I can edit my images posts, so that I am in control of the content I publish Project Goal: #2
+- As a logged in user I can edit my images posts, so that I am in control of the content I publish

+Project Goal: #2

 #### USER STORY: Delete function for images
-- As a logged in user I can delete my images posts, so that I am in control of the content I publish Project Goal: #2
+- As a logged in user I can delete my images posts, so that I am in control of the content I publish

+Project Goal: #2

 ### EPIC: Kudos

 #### USER STORY: Add kudos to other user's images
-- As a logged in user I can add kudos to other user's images so that express my support to other users Project Goal: #1
+- As a logged in user I can add kudos to other user's images so that express my support to other users

+Project Goal: #1

 #### USER STORY: User kudos feed
-- As a logged in user I can view the images I have given kudos to, so that so that I can easily find them again Project Goal: #6
+- As a logged in user I can view the images I have given kudos to, so that so that I can easily find them again

+Project Goal: #6

 ### EPIC: Comments

 #### USER STORY: Add comments
-- As a logged in user I can add comments to an image, so that interact with other users Project Goal: #5
+- As a logged in user I can add comments to an image, so that interact with other users

+Project Goal: #5

 #### USER STORY: View user comments
-- As a user I can view my own and other user's comments, so that I can interact with others Project Goal: #5
+- As a user I can view my own and other user's comments, so that I can interact with others

+Project Goal: #5

 #### USER STORY: Delete comments
-- As a logged in user I can delete my comments, so that I am in control of the content I publish Project Goal: #5
+- As a logged in user I can delete my comments, so that I am in control of the content I publish

+Project Goal: #5

 #### USER STORY: Edit comments
-- As a logged in user I can edit my comments, so that I am in control of the content I publish Project Goal: #5
+- As a logged in user I can edit my comments, so that I am in control of the content I publish

+Project Goal: #5

 ### EPIC: Main Images Feed

 #### USER STORY: Recent images feed
-- As a a user I can view most recent images on the main feed, so that I see fresh content first Project Goal: #3
+- As a a user I can view most recent images on the main feed, so that I see fresh content first

+Project Goal: #3

 #### USER STORY: Search feature
-- As a user I can search using keywords, so that I can find images and user accounts I want to view Project Goal: #8
+- As a user I can search using keywords, so that I can find images and user accounts I want to view

+Project Goal: #8

 #### USER STORY: Infinite scroll - load images
 - As a user I can scroll down the page infinitely, so that I can see new content loading without the need of changing the page

 Project Goal: #3

 ### EPIC: Account

 #### USER STORY: Authentication - Sign up
-- As a user I can sign up and create a new profile, so that I am able to use all features of the website Project Goal: #7
+- As a user I can sign up and create a new profile, so that I am able to use all features of the website

+Project Goal: #7

 #### USER STORY: Authentication - Sign in
-- As a site user I can log on to my account, so that I can use the functionality for signed in users Project Goal: #7
+- As a site user I can log on to my account, so that I can use the functionality for signed in users

+Project Goal: #7

 #### USER STORY: Account details
-- As a user I can view other user's account photo and name, so that I can easily check users account page Project Goal: #5
+- As a user I can view other user's account photo and name, so that I can easily check users account page

+Project Goal: #5

 #### USER STORY: Account Page
-- As a user I can other user's profile pages, so that I can learn more about them Project Goal: #5
+- As a user I can other user's profile pages, so that I can learn more about them

+Project Goal: #5

 #### USER STORY: Following function
-- As a logged in user I can follow other users, so that I can see their latest photos posted on my home page Project Goal: #5
+- As a logged in user I can follow other users, so that I can see their latest photos posted on my home page

+Project Goal: #5

 #### USER STORY: Unfollow function
-- As a logged in user I can unfollow other users, so that I don't their posted content on my homepage Project Goal: #5
+- As a logged in user I can unfollow other users, so that I don't their posted content on my homepage

+Project Goal: #5

 #### USER STORY: Edit account details
-- As a registered user I can edit my own profile, so that I can share more details about me to other users Project Goal: #4
+- As a registered user I can edit my own profile, so that I can share more details about me to other users

+Project Goal: #4

 #### USER STORY: My Account page
-- As a logged in user I can view my own account page, so that I can see all my uploaded photos and account stats in one place Project Goal: #4
+- As a logged in user I can view my own account page, so that I can see all my uploaded photos and account stats in one place

+Project Goal: #4

+# Technologies

+## Languages Used

+- HTML5
+- CSS3
+- Javascript
+- JSX
+- Python (The backend)
+- Django Rest Framework (The backend)
+- SQL- Postgres (The backend)

+### FrontEnd Libraries

+[React] Used as the main Frontend lbrary to build the application [ReactBootstrap] Used to add structure and style to Components, such as the nav bar, forms etc.
+[Axios](https://axios-http.com/docs/intro) Used for API requests [jwt-decode](https://www.npmjs.com/package/jwt-decode) used to set up access tokens [React Infite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) used to implement infinite scroll option for image feed pages
+[React Router Dom](https://v5.reactrouter.com/web/guides/quick-start) used for url links and pages

+### Other Technologies

+[Canva](https://www.canva.com/en_gb/) Used fro logo design [Google Fonts](https://fonts.google.com/) Used to import the fonts for the page [Colorhunt.co](https://colorhunt.co/palette/93b5c6c9ccd5e4d8dcffe3e3) Used to generate a color pallette [Favicon.io](https://favicon.io/) Used to create a favicon [Github](https://github.com/) Used to build and deploy the site [Git](https://git-scm.com/) Used for version control to commit and push code on github raspitory [Google Developer Tools](https://developer.chrome.com/docs/devtools/) was used to test responsivness and debug the code [Font Awesome](https://fontawesome.com/) Used to add icons [Balsamiq](https://balsamiq.com/) Used to create wireframes